apache/celeborn/docs/migration.md

   topK(50, sum by (applicationId) (metrics_diskBytesWritten_Value{role="worker", applicationId!=""}))
   ```

+## Upgrading from 0.5.1 to 0.5.2

+- Since 0.5.2, Celeborn master REST API `/shuffles` is renamed as `/shuffle`, and will be deprecated since 0.6.0.

 ## Upgrading from 0.5.0 to 0.5.1

 - Since 0.5.1, Celeborn master REST API `/exclude` request uses media type `application/x-www-form-urlencoded` instead of `text/plain`.